 To get started on Bracketology, you’ll need to either create or join a community.
 Once you’re logged in, Click Here, or click the “Play” button in the primary navigation.
 This will direct you to the game portion of the site – fantasy.bracketology.tv.

 Having to re-rally your league members each time a new season starts is so Bracketology 1.0.
 Now, once players join your Community, they will be automatically eligible to join any leagues you create for all shows and future seasons.
 One invite and they are a part of your crew for eternity.
+Here is a quick link to get you to the Community Directory.

 Simply give your Community a name, write a snazzy community description, upload a logo that represents your group, and link any social accounts you choose (could be a league Facebook group, your favorite Bach/Big Bro/Survivor memes Instagram account, etc).